BlenderCN-Org/diploma17-test-data-generation/README.md

 4. 'Tests' for previous packages and examples.

 ### Motivation
-Generate sequences of z-depth images which contain information about objects in 3d scene and characterized by states of these objects.
+To generate sequences of z-depth images which contain information about objects in 3d scene and characterized by states of these objects.

 ### API Reference
 1. Blender's Python API.